|Rating||(log in to rate this project)|

 |Study annual migration paths of juvenile Atlantic bluefin tuna.|

-Help the Large Pelagics Research Center improve scientific understanding of large pelagic species by catching, measuring and releasing juvenile bluefin with conventional “spaghetti”-ID tags.
+Fish for Science!
+Help the Large Pelagics Research Center improve scientific understanding of large pelagic species by supporting and participating in co-operative research projects.